 Take a trip to Velika planina, one of Slovenia’s most scenic mountain plateaus.
-Enjoy a cable car ride with unforgettable views, hike among peaceful Alpine pastures and visit traditional shepherds’ villages which time forgot.
+Enjoy a cable car ride with unforgettable views, hike among peaceful Alpine pastures and visit traditional shepherds’ village which time forgot.
 Then stop off at a couple of refreshing gorges and explore the streets of medieval Kamnik.
 A wonderful day trip out of the capital suitable for lovers of nature and culture.

 Next is a visit to the spring of the Kamniška Bistrica River.
 This exceptionally beautiful river actually has three different springs, but its most famous and biggest source is at the Dom lodge in Kamniška Bistrica.
 Right after it pops to the surface, the Kamniška Bistrica spills into an artificial lake, a very refreshing spot, particularly in the summer.
 Located nearby are the Predaselj and Mali (Small) Predaselj gorges.
 They present the narrowest part of the riverbed of the Kamniška Bistrica.
 Following a short walk, the gorge opens up into a beautiful view of the pristine Alpine river.
 It’s indeed one of Slovenia’s pretty hidden gems.